markeissler/wonderful-objective-c-style-guide/README.md

 When using properties, instance variables should always be accessed and mutated using `self.`.
 This means that all properties will be visually distinct, as they will all be prefaced with `self.`.

+There are a couple of exceptions to this rule:

+* Setup and Tear down: init and dealloc
+* NSCoding Protocol: encodeWithCoder and initWithCoder

-An exception to this: inside initializers, the backing instance variable (i.e. `_variableName`) should be used directly to avoid any potential side effects of the getters/setters.
+Whenever the object is in an unstable state (e.g. during setup and tear down) you should access the backing instance variable (i.e. `_variableName`) directly to avoid any potential side effects of the getters/setters.
+For one opinion on this practice, see: [Don’t Message self in Objective-C init (or dealloc)](http://qualitycoding.org/objective-c-init/).

+Whenever you are attempting to archive and unarchive an object, you are likely intending to capture and restore the exact values of the internal data members; therefore, in those cases you should access th instance variables directly to avoid setting/restoring values that would otherwise be mutated through getters/setters.

-Local variables should not contain underscores.
+Finally, local variables should not contain underscores.

 ## Methods